 - Chrysalis: Chrysalis provides personalized services to assist individuals with disabilities achieve their employment, volunteer and recreation goals.

-- Viable Calgary: Viable helps people who face barriers to employment, including people with disabilities.
+- The Worx: The Worx helps people who face barriers to employment, including people with disabilities.
 They connect employees with disabilities to employers.

 - Vecova (formally Vocational and Rehabilitation Research Institute ‘VRRI’): Vecova assists persons with disabilities to succeed in the workplace and to connect businesses with competent, dedicated employees.